 Our Pahove Chapter holds an annual Native Plant Sale every year.
-Please note: previous year’s lists will give you an idea of some of the species available, but NOT all species are offered every year.
+The sale is open to Members and the Public.
+Please Note: previous year’s lists will give you an idea of some of the species available, but NOT all species are offered every year.
 We make every attempt to have a wide variety of plants to choose from plus some new and interesting ones each year.

 Previous years’ sales lists

 - 2022 Idaho Native Plant Sale flyer2022 Idaho Native Plant Sale Availability 4-15-22

 - 2021 Idaho Native Plant Sale Availability final

 - 2020 Idaho Native Plant Sale Availability 5-1-2020

 - 2019 Idaho Native Plant Sale Availability updated 4-21-19

 - 2018 Idaho Native Plant Sale Availability

 - INPS Plant Sale Flier 2018, Year of the Bird